kizniche/Mycodo/mycodo-manual.rst

 I2C Multiplexers
 ~~~~~~~~~~~~~~~~

+NOTE: As of March, 2020, it has been discovered that the device tree overlay technique for using I2C multiplexers does not work with Raspbian Buster.
+It will work for Raspbian Stretch, but Mycodo will not work properly with this old version of Raspbian and will disable the API.
+If you do not need access to the API and do require the use of a multiplexer, it is recommended to install Raspbian Stretch prior to installing Mycodo, until a fix for Buater can be developed.
+For more information, see [issue #755](https://github.com/kizniche/Mycodo/issues/755).
+Alternatively, you will need to write your own Python script (or other language) to switch to the specific multiplexer channel and acquire a measurement for use with Mycodo.
+This script can then be executed by the Linux Command Input to store the measurement.
+This workaround isn't ideal, but is all there is at this point.

 All devices that connected to the Raspberry Pi by the I2C bus need to
 have a unique address in order to communicate.
 Some inputs may have the
 same address (such as the AM2315), which prevents more than one from